the-coherant-chickens/the-coherent-chickens-express/README.md

-The Coherent Chickens - An Express Backend ReadMe
+# The Coherent Chickens - An Express Backend ReadMe
+### Authors:
+James Hankins